What is LO Loestrin FE?LO Loestrin FE discount prices start at just $136.16!

 Commonly Used Brand Name(s)Lo Loestrin Fe, Lo Minastrin Fe

 Norethindrone, ethinyl estradiol, and ferrous fumarate combination is used to prevent pregnancy.
 It is a birth control pill that contains two types of hormones, ethinyl estradiol and norethindrone, and when taken properly, prevents pregnancy.
 It works by stopping a woman's egg from fully developing each month.
-The egg can no longer accept a sperm and fertilization is prevented.
+The egg can no longer accept a sperm and fertilization (pregnancy) is prevented.

 This medicine also contains ferrous fumarate.
 Ferrous fumarate is an iron supplement.